Growing Chefs! Ontario: Meet our Growing Staff!

 Jen Wyant

-For me, it's personal.
-I have two young daughters at home and I want to be able to impress upon them the importance of making smart food choices at an early age.
-Luckily they both share my passion for cooking, so I feel it's my role to teach them how to use the best ingredients available to us.
-That means I need to learn all I can about it as well!
+For me, it's personal: raising daughters, I wanted to be able to impress upon them the importance of making smart food choices at an early age.
+Food has always been my passion, and I’m lucky that they both shared a passion for cooking when they were growing up.
+I felt it was my role to teach them how to use the best ingredients available to us, and to produce amazing meals from those.
+I love my role(s) here at Growing Chefs! and Londonlicious and I hope to continue learning all I can!

 Katherine Jones